L. Brent Bozell Jr.

-Leo Brent Bozell Jr. (/boʊˈzɛl/; January 15, 1926 – April 15, 1997) was an American conservative activist and Roman Catholic writer, and former US Merchant Marine.
+Leo Brent Bozell Jr. (/boʊˈzɛl/; January 15, 1926 – April 15, 1997) was an American conservative activist and Catholic writer, and former United States Merchant Mariner.
 He was a conservative Catholic, and a strong supporter of the anti-abortion movement.
-In 1966, he co-founded the Catholic magazine Triumph, which ceased publication in 1976.
+In 1966, he co-founded the Catholic magazine Triumph, which published for a decade until its dissolution in 1976.

-Biography

-Family

-His parents were Lois (née Robbins) and Leo B. Bozell, the co-founder of Bozell Worldwide.
-His wife was Patricia Lee Buckley, sister of William F. Buckley, and their 10 children include L. Brent Bozell III, also a conservative activist and the founder and president of Media Research Center, a conservative media watchdog group and publisher.
-Another son, Michael Bozell, is a Benedictine monk in Solesmes Abbey.
-The Bozell family grew to 23 grandchildren and a great-grandchild by the time he died.
-His godson was novelist Tristan Egolf.

-Early life
+Early life and education

-Bozell was born in Omaha, Nebraska, and attended Creighton Preparatory School in Omaha.
+Bozell was born in Omaha, Nebraska, to Lois (née Robbins) and Leo B. Bozell, the co-founder of Bozell Worldwide.
+He attended Creighton Preparatory School in Omaha.

 Bozell was the state American Legion Oratorical Contest Champion of Nebraska in 1943 and 1944, winning the national title in 1944.
 He served in the U.S. Merchant Marine in the Pacific during World War II.
-Bozell resolved to convert to Catholicism in 1946 but after his father's death that same year he deferred his decision until 1947 so as not to upset his family.
+Bozell resolved to convert to Catholicism in 1946, but after his father's death that same year, he deferred his decision until 1947 so as not to upset his family.

-"A young, energetic red-haired Yalie from Omaha", as he is described in Before the Storm: Barry Goldwater and the Unmaking of the American Consensus, Bozell was the best friend and debating society teammate of William F. Buckley Jr. at Yale University, where he was President of the Yale Political Union and the campus World Federalist Movement.
+Bozell attended Yale University, where he became best friends with William F. Buckley Jr., who was his teammate in the Yale debating society.
+In the book Before the Storm: Barry Goldwater and the Unmaking of the American Consensus, Buckley described Bozell as "a young, energetic red-haired Yalie from Omaha".
+At Yale, Bozell also was president of the Yale Political Union and president of Yale's World Federalist Movement.

-Political activity